Utpal Kumar Basu: Critique

-Utpal Kumar Basu eventually met American poet Allen Ginsberg in Kolkata in the early sixties and both shared a great friendship.
-Basu connected himself with Hungry generation literary movement in 60s and was compelled to resign from his job as a lecturer in a Kolkata college.
-He traveled far and wide, over the seas and years in Europe doing some part-time jobs to survive.
-In England he associated himself with various socialist organizations.
-His poetry had to pause temporarily but only to find a new path to flow in the form of his famous "travel poems" and published a number of small, unassuming collections of poems with the lesser known Little Magazine publishing houses.
-At this time, he was also writing regularly on a variety of subjects for popular Bengali dailies including Aajkaal and AnandaBazar Patrika.
-Utpal spent nearly fourteen years in London 1964-77 and returned to Kolkata and joined Chitrabani-an organization closely linked to University Grants Commission and St. Xavier's College Kolkata.
+Basu met the American poet Allen Ginsberg in Kolkata in the early sixties and shared a great friendship with him.
+He connected with the Hungry Generation literary movement in the 60s and was compelled to resign from his job as a lecturer in a Kolkata college.
+He travelled far and wide, and spent years in Europe doing part-time jobs to survive.
+In England, he associated himself with various socialist organisations.
+His poetry had to pause temporarily, only to find a new form of his famous "travel poems", and he published a number of small, unassuming collections of poems with the lesser-known Little Magazine publishing house.
+He also wrote regularly on various subjects for popular Bengali dailies, including Aajkaal and Anandabazar Patrika.

+He spent nearly fourteen years in London from 1964 to 1977 and returned to Kolkata and joined Chitrabani, an organisation closely linked to the University Grants Commission and St. Xavier's College, Kolkata.
 He was engaged in planning programmes and also conducting Mass Communication classes.

-He also translated works of such eminent writers as Ayappa Pannikar, Kamala Das and edited a translation of a collection of Mizo Poems and Songs for Sahitya Akademi.
+He also translated works of such eminent writers as Ayappa Pannikar and Kamala Das, and edited a translation of a collection of Mizo poems and songs for the Sahitya Akademi.

 Translations of his poems have been published regularly in the London Magazine.
-Utpal Kumar Basu died on 3 October 2015 in Kolkata after a prolonged illness.

-He was survived by son Firoze, assistant professor (English) in the Department of Humanities, MCKV Institute of Engineering, Howrah, Kolkata.
-Santana, after long teaching stints in Spastic Society of Eastern India and St. Augustine Day School Kolkata, died in November 2018 after a brief illness.
+Basu died on 3 October 2015 in Kolkata following a prolonged illness.
+He was survived by son, Firoze, an assistant professor of English in the Department of Humanities at the MCKV Institute of Engineering in Howrah.
+Santana, after long teaching stints in Spastic Society of Eastern India and St. Augustine's Day School in Kolkata, died in November 2018 following a brief illness.
 Utpal continues to be an inspiration for little magazine publishers and young poets of Bengal.